-You’ll take courses in the humanities, the natural sciences and the social sciences, exploring components of ecology and environmental systems, aesthetic representations of the environment, the history of environmental thought, the role of public policy and ethics in environmental decision-making, the varied conceptions of "environment" held by different cultures and the global nature of environmental issues.
-In addition to your class work, you’ll learn in the field as an Environmental Studies major at the C of I. Recent and upcoming trips include biology excursions to Belize or Florida, literature and art-related trips to London, geology and literature study in Scotland and the Stanley Winter Wilderness Experience in Idaho’s Sawtooth Mountains.
+You’ll take courses in the humanities, the natural sciences, and the social sciences, exploring components of ecology and environmental systems, aesthetic representations of the environment, the history of environmental thought, the role of public policy and ethics in environmental decision-making, the varied conceptions of "environment" held by different cultures and the global nature of environmental issues.
+In addition to your classwork, you’ll learn in the field as an Environmental Studies major at The College of Idaho.
+Recent and upcoming trips include biology excursions to Belize or Florida, literature, and art-related trips to London, geology and literature study in Scotland and the Stanley Winter Wilderness Experience in Idaho’s Sawtooth Mountains.

 Career Opportunities for Environmental Studies Students